 One answer is that we’re still stuck in this penis-centered idea of sex, where great sex comes solely from a man doing unbelievable things with his penis.

 Let’s remember first, that lots of people are having great sex with no penis involved at all!
-And beyond that, most women don’t orgasm from penetration at all, so most orgasms are not being produced from a penis of any size.
+And beyond that, heterosexual men should know that many women don’t orgasm from penetration at all, so most orgasms are not being produced from a penis of any size.
 I think we still focus on penis size, because we still think that a dick is the measure of a man.
 And this is the worst misconception of all.